stelzinga/MF/MGT_80.Tools.md

 A meeting is either recurring or not.
 Non-recurring Meetings can still be deemed 'recurring' in below procedure, except that there are no recurring dates available.

-The purpose of a Meeting is to either regularly exchange updates between participants e.g. an item in MGT: 04.Controlling # JOURNAL), and/or it is used as a form of Control or Oversight e.g. an item in MGT:  Controlling # SUPERVISION and/or it is used as a form of Reporting to senior management or more generally to stakeholders e.g. an Item in [MGT: Controlling # REPORT].
+The purpose of a Meeting is to either regularly exchange updates between participants e.g. an item in MGT: 04.Controlling # JOURNAL), and/or it is used as a form of Control or Oversight e.g. an item in MGT:  Controlling # SUPERVISION and/or it is used as a form of Reporting to senior management or more generally to stakeholders e.g., an Item in [MGT: 04.Controlling # REPORT].

 ### Meeting Procedures
 For each Recurring Meeting set up a note.
 The note drives how the meeting is done.